Tree-Based Methods

 There is a very straightforward way to estimate the test error of a bagged model

-• The remaining one-third of the observations are referred to as the out-of-bag (OOB) observations
+• The remaining observations (one-third, on average) are referred to as the out-of-bag (OOB) observations.

-• Predict the response for the ith observation using each of the trees in which that observation was OOB
+• Predict the response for the ith observation using each of the trees for which that observation was OOB

 • \sim B/3 predictions for the ith observation

-• Take the average or a majority vote to obtain a single OOB prediction for the ith observation
+• Take the average (regression) or majority (classification) prediction to obtain the final OOB prediction for the ith observation.

 Bagging: variable selection